tomd-tc/monodrive-client/README.md

 sudo chmod a+rw /dev/input/jsX
 ```

-3. Setup your the jostick device to use on the joy node .
+3. Setup your the joystick device to use on the joy node .
 Assumig your jostick is `js0`
 ```bash
 rosparam set joy_node/dev "/dev/input/js0"
 ```